cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

                 lightweight: true
 ```

 7. There is one more configuration file in your `ops-controller` repository, but it is not part of the `bundle`.
 The `controller.yaml` file represents the CloudBees CI **managed controller** that was provisioned for you as part of the workshop setup.
 It has the same format as the `items.yaml` we reviewed above.
-However, it is applied to Operations Center instead of being applied to your managed controller.
+However, it is applied to Operations Center with the [CloudBees CI CasC HTTP API](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/bundle-management-api) instead of being applied to your managed controller.
 Its contents will match the following (except for the `REPLACE_...` placeholders):

 ```yaml
 removeStrategy: